 How many points to offer?

-Psy 1001 offers 20 REP points—it works out to ~4% of the total points earned in the class.
-We suggest that you offer 10 points (which works out to 5 hours of research participation.)
+Psy 1001 offers 20 REP points—it works out to ~3-4% of the total points earned in the class.
+We suggest that you offer ~3-4% of the total points earned in the class.

 REP announcements in your class?

 Decide whether you are okay with having REP researchers contact you and come to your class to make an announcement for his or her study.

 Students must be in the REP database to receive credit for their REP participation.
 The most common reasons for students not being in the REP data base are either because the REP team doesn't know that you are offering REP points or because your student enrolled after names were obtained from CLA-OIT administrator.

 If you offer more than 20 points, your students may see their points "capped" at 20, but that is an artifact of the REP database.
 At the end of the semester, all of your students points will be reported to you.